MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/includes/msi-tutorial-linux-vm-access-arm.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

-For the remainder of the tutorial, we will work from the VM we created earlier.
+For the remainder of the tutorial, you work from the VM that you created earlier.

 To complete these steps, you need an SSH client.
 If you are using Windows, you can use the SSH client in the [Windows Subsystem for Linux](/windows/wsl/about).

 1. Sign in to the [Azure portal](https://portal.azure.com).
-2. In the portal, navigate to **Virtual Machines** and go to the Linux virtual machine and in the **Overview**, click **Connect**.
+1. In the portal, navigate to **Virtual Machines** and go to the Linux virtual machine and in the **Overview**, click **Connect**.
 Copy the string to connect to your VM.
-3. Connect to the VM with the SSH client of your choice.
+1. Connect to the VM with the SSH client of your choice.
 If you are using Windows, you can use the SSH client in the [Windows Subsystem for Linux](/windows/wsl/about).
 If you need assistance configuring your SSH client's keys, see [How to Use SSH keys with Windows on Azure](/azure/virtual-machines/linux/ssh-from-windows), or [How to create and use an SSH public and private key pair for Linux VMs in Azure](/azure/virtual-machines/linux/mac-create-ssh-keys).
-4. In the terminal window, use CURL to make a request to the Azure Instance Metadata Service (IMDS) identity endpoint to get an access token for Azure Resource Manager.
+1. In the terminal window, use CURL to make a request to the Azure Instance Metadata Service (IMDS) identity endpoint to get an access token for Azure Resource Manager.

    The CURL request to acquire an access token is shown in the following example.
 Be sure to replace `<CLIENT ID>` with the `clientId` property returned by the `az identity create` command in [Create a user-assigned managed identity](#create-a-user-assigned-managed-identity):